smartinov/lock/README.md

 db.locks.createIndex( { "shared.locks.ExpiresAt": 1 } )
 ```

+This can also be achieved by calling client.EnsureIndexes() which will create the required indexes for the collection.

 #### Recommended Write Concern
 To minimize the risk of losing locks when one or more nodes in your replica set fail, setting the write acknowledgement for the session to "majority" is recommended.